OLIVE-SOFT/UnitTestingProject/README.md

 # Unit Testing Project

-unit test simply verifies that individual units of code works as expected . the tests are written in the form of functions that will determine a returned value equals the value you were expecting when you wrote the function.
+Unit test simply verifies that individual units of code works as expected. the tests are written in the form of functions that will determine a returned value equals the value you were expecting when you wrote the function.
 # Getting Started

-[JUnit](http://junit.org/) is an open-source Java Unit Testing Framework designed by Kent Beck, Erich Gamma.
+[JUnit](http://junit.org/) is an open-source Java Unit Testing Framework designed by Kent Beck,Erich Gamma.
 It is the de facto standard for Java Unit Testing.
-JUnit is not included in JDK, but included in most of the IDEs such as Eclipse and NetBeans.
+JUnit is not included in JDK,but included in most of the IDEs such as Eclipse and NetBeans.

 # Installing

 ###### Download the Eclipse Installer.
-Download Eclipse Installer from [Eclipse](http://www.eclipse.org/downloads) ...
-Start the Eclipse Installer executable. ...
+-Npm install -g generator-jhipsterDownload Eclipse Installer from [Eclipse](http://www.eclipse.org/downloads) -Start the Eclipse Installer executable.
-Select the package to install. ...
+-Select the package to install.
-Select your installation folder. ...
+-Select your installation folder.
-Launch Eclipse.
+-Launch Eclipse.

 ###### Installing and Using JUnit